screen-share/element-capture/questionnaire.md

 ### 2.18.
 What should this questionnaire have asked?

 A Web application that's engaged in self-capture can bypass origin isolation and read pixels from a third-party iframe.
 This is pre-existing.
-The main concern raised by the feature introduced hereby, is that it allows a Web application to observe pixels which the user cannot see.
+The main concern raised by the feature introduced by this specification, is that it allows a Web application to observe pixels invisible to the user due to occlussions by other content.

-We contend that although this sounds scary at first, it does not actually worsen security and/or privacy, because no new attacks can be launched against the user.
+We contend that although this sounds scary at first, it does not actually diminish security and/or privacy, because no new attacks can be launched against the user.
 * First, a malicious Web application that managed to trick the user into self-capture, would already be able to obtain access to the same set of pixels before the user had a chance to stop it - load an iframe in the background, then bring it to the forefront; by the time the user mentally registers it, the pixels will have already been recorded by the attacker.
 * Second, if a malicious application wishes to read these pixels surreptitiously, this can be done using a combination of any number of techniques.
 The include:
    * Display the content briefly.